Cohomological representations for real reductive groups: Notation and Preliminaries

 Every irreducible representation $\pi$ of $\GL_n(\R)$ has an associated Langlands parameter $\sigma_\pi$ which is an $n$-dimensional semi-simple representation of $W_\R$.
 According to the local Langlands correspondence for $\GL_n(\R)$ (due to Langlands for all real reductive groups), the association $\pi \rightarrow \sigma_\pi$ is a bijective correspondence between irreducible representations of $\GL_n(\R)$ (continuous representations up to, say, infinitesimal equivalence, i.e., one in which two continuous representations of $\GL_n(\R)$ are identified if their $(\g,K)$-modules are isomorphic) and $n$-dimensional semi-simple representations of $W_\R$.
 For a character $\chi$ of $\R^\times$, we can twist a representation $\pi$ of $\GL_n(\R)$ by $\chi$, denoted by $\pi \otimes \chi$ and defined by $ (\pi \otimes \chi)(g) = \pi(g) \chi(\det g)$.
 The local Langlands correspondence for $\GL_n(\R)$ is equivariant under this twisting, i.e., $ \sigma_{\pi \otimes \chi} = \sigma_\pi \otimes \chi$.
 One often writes $\pi \otimes \chi$ as $\pi\cdot \chi$.

-For studying cohomological representations, the notion of an $A$-parameter is more relevant.
-Recall that $A$-parameters for a general reductive group $\mathsf{G}$ over $\R$, are admissible homomorphisms of $W_\R \times \SL_2(\C)$ into the $L$-group ${}^L\sG=\wG\cdot W_\R$ of $\mathsf{G}$.
+The notion of an $A$-parameter is more relevant to the study of cohomological representations.
+Recall that $A$-parameters for a general reductive group $\mathsf{G}$ over $\R$, are admissible homomorphisms of $W_\R \times \SL_2(\C)$ into the $L$-group ${}^L\sG=\wG\cdot W_\R$ of $\mathsf{G}$ whose image in $\wG$ are bounded on $W_\R$.
 There is a natural map from $W_\R$ to $W_\R \times \SL_2(\C)$ which when projected to $\SL_2(\C)$ is the homomorphism into the group of diagonal matrices given by the character $(\nu^{1/2},\nu^{-1/2})$.
-This gives a natural map from $A$-parameters to $L$-parameters, which is known to be injective.
-The associated $L$-packet is contained in the associated $A$-packet.
+This gives a natural map from the set of $A$-parameters to the set of $L$-parameters, which is known to be injective, cf. Proposition 1.3.1 of \cite{Ar1}.

-In fact given an $L$-packet on a group $\G(\R)$ associated to the $L$-parameter underlying an $A$-parameter, the associated $A$-packet is the minimal set $X$ of representations of $\G(\R)$ containing that $L$-packet such that a weighted sum of representations in $X$ defines a stable distribution on $\G(\R)$.
-This way of thinking about an $A$-packet on $\G(\R)$ immediately suggests the notion of a {\it relevant} $A$-parameter for a given group $\G(\R)$: an $A$-parameter is relevant for a group $\G(\R)$ if and only if the coresponding $L$-parameter is relevant for $\G(\R)$.
-For the case of $\GL_n(\R)$, or any complex group, $A$-packets have single elements, and therefore for these groups, $A$-packets are the same as the underlying $L$-packet.

-For cohomological representations of $\GL_n(\R)$, a particular unitary representation called the Speh representation --- introduced and studied by Speh in \cite{Sp} --- plays a very important role.
-It is defined for a pair of integers $(d,m)$, defining an irreducible unitary representation $\pi_d[m]$ of $\GL_{2m}(\R)$ with $A$-parameter
+For cohomological representations of $\GL_n(\R)$, a particular unitary representation called the Speh representation --- introduced and studied by Speh in \cite{Sp} --- plays a very important role; it is defined for a pair of integers $(d,m)$.
+If $[m]$ is the unique irreducible representation of $\SL_2(\C)$ of dimension $m$, the representation of $\GL_{2m}(\R)$ associated with the $A$-parameter